tbates/tbates.github.io/_posts/1950-08-10-practical-power.markdown

  statistic = LRT
 ```

-3. Now try the ncp method: instant and accurate if the model is valid.
+We can also take advantage of the noncentrality parameter, to run power.
+This is near-instant and accurate if the model is valid.

 ```R
 umxPower(m1, "X_with_Y", n= 50, method="ncp")